gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 ## What is Cyber Threat Intelligence?

-Cyber Threat Intelligence is the collection, analysis, and dissemination of information about current and potential cyber threats.
+Cyber Threat Intelligence is the collection, analysis, and dissemination of information about current and potential cyber threats answering questions.
 CTI helps to understand:

-- Who might attack them (threat actors)
+- Who might attack an organization (threat actors)
 - Why (motivations & objectives)
 - How (tactics, techniques, and procedures – TTPs)
 - What they’re targeting (assets, vulnerabilities)
 - When and where attacks are occurring

-The goal is to answer strategic questions like:
+CTI helps answering strategic questions like:

 - Who might target us and why?
 - What trends could affect our industry?